Waterborne Illness Surveillance Statistics

 Drinking water outbreaks

-From 2004 to 2013 there were three reported drinking water illness outbreaks in Minnesota resulting in 15 known illnesses.
-Two outbreaks were associated with drinking water that was contaminated with copper, and one outbreak was associated with drinking well water at a campground.
+From 2008 to 2017 there were two reported drinking water illness outbreak in Minnesota resulting in 11 known illnesses.
+One was an outbreak of giardiasis associated with drinking well water at a campground.
+The other was an outbreak of copper poisoning associated with a drinking fountain at a school.

 Recreational water outbreaks

 From 2008 to 2017 there were 51 reported recreational water illness outbreaks in Minnesota resulting in 667 known illnesses.
 The largest proportion (51%) of outbreaks were caused by Cryptosporidium.
 Other agents associated with outbreaks were: E. coli O157, Legionella, norovirus, Pseudomonas,and chemicals.
 Of these 51 waterborne outbreaks, the most common type of illness experienced was acute gastrointestinal illness, reported in 33 (65%) outbreaks, followed by dermatitis reported in 10 (20%) outbreaks, and acute respiratory illness reported in 8 (16%) outbreaks.
 Outbreaks occurred in a variety of settings; 30 occurred in swimming pools, 9 in lakes and rivers, 8 in spa pools, 2 in splash pads, 1 in a swimming pond, and 1 in an inflatable kiddie pool.